 Skin-to-Skin Holding for Parents

-More Patient Resources
+Additional Patient Resources

-The newborn intensive care unit (NICU) and special care nursery (SCN) provide care to babies who are premature, critically ill, or have other conditions requiring special care.
-Learn what to expect when your baby is the NICU:
+The Newborn Intensive Care Unit (NICU) provides care to babies who are premature, critically ill, or have other conditions requiring special care.
+Learn what to expect when your baby is at the NICU: